 Economic Club Fellowships

-The Economic Club of Washington, D.C. and the Consortium of Universities of the Washington Metropolitan Area (CUWMA) are pleased to partner in the announcement of the Annual Doctoral Research Fellowships – renamed the Vernon E. Jordan Fellowship Program in 2009 in honor of the Economic Club’s past president.
+The Economic Club of Washington, D.C. and the Consortium of Universities of the Washington Metropolitan Area (CUWMA) are pleased to partner in the announcement of the Annual Doctoral Research Fellowships – renamed the Vernon E. Jordan, Jr. Fellowship Program in 2009 in honor of the Economic Club’s past president.
 Two $10,000 stipends will be awarded to doctoral-level students from Consortium institutions to support independent research in areas of interest to the Economic Club of Washington.
-For purpose, eligibility, and application procedures, download the PDF version of the 2014-2015 Vernon Jordan Application.
+For purpose, eligibility, and application procedures, download the PDF version of the 2015-2016 Vernon Jordan, Jr. Application.

 Philip M. Dearborn Fellowship